StefanJohnsen/Triangulate3DPolygon/README.md

 <br>

 ## References
-The following sources have been utilized in the development of this Wavefront MTL parser.
+The following sources have been utilized in the development of this solution.

 [Paul Bourke: The shortest line between two lines in 3D](https://paulbourke.net/geometry/pointlineplane/)